arvati/debian-ix2-200/README.md

 Debian Linux on ix2-200
 =======

-Configs and tools for installing vanilla Debian 'Jessie' Linux on a iomega ix2-200 NAS
+Install Debian 'Jessie' Linux on a iomega ix2-200 NAS

 About ix2-200
 ------